 EFFAT believes that the safeguarding of workers’ health and safety should be the guiding principle for any measure taken to address such labour shortages, alongside access to decent working, housing and living conditions, and the respect for fundamental social rights, including equal treatment, while at the same time recognising the particular needs of vulnerable seasonal workers.

-The declaration EFFAT has co-signed sets out detailed actions employers need to take to protect seasonal workers during the COVID-19 outbreak, including:
+The declaration EFFAT has co-signed (see the foot of the page) sets out detailed actions employers need to take to protect seasonal workers during the COVID-19 outbreak, including:

 - Workers must be contacted in their home country by telephone or by email and must be provided with relevant information about their work in the host country.
 Upon submitting these documents, workers will be guaranteed transport and free access to the host country in accordance with the Communication of the European Commission.
 The border authorities will be informed accordingly.